 When you ingest sugar, the body releases insulin to control the sugar levels in your system.
 Initially, you get that burst of energy, but then the body quickly crashes.
 This is due to blood sugar levels quickly decreasing as the insulin stores the sugar as glycogen.

-A single can of a sport drink a day may not cause much visible harm to you, but the problem is that many young people end up consuming multiple cans during the day in a bid to increase the effects of the stimulants in the drinks.
-I knew a guy in the past who used to drink four Red Bulls in one sitting!
-The caffeine and sugar in the sport drinks are not healthy by any means, and when taken in high doses, they can severely disturb the body’s chemical balance.
-This can lead to a host of problems like anxiety, insomnia, depression and dehydration.
+A serving of one of these sport drinks a day may not cause much visible harm to you, but the problem is that many young people consume multiple cans a day to increase the stimulants in the drinks—I once knew a guy who would drink four Red Bulls in one sitting!
+The caffeine and sugar in energy drinks are are not healthy by any means.
+When taken in high doses, they can severely disturb the body’s chemical balance, which can lead to a host of health problems, such as anxiety, insomnia, depression and dehydration.

 Another danger lies in the fact that you may get addicted to these drinks since caffeine is classified as a drug.
 Several such incidents occur when people consume as much as four cans in a sitting.